-- 1. Beginning fall 2020, all Haywood Community College applicants will be evaluated under the Reinforced Instruction for Student Excellence (RISE) model.
-The RISE model is designed to place students into program's gateway math and English based on the following criteria: - Graduated from a US High School within the last 10 years (Submission of official transcripts from a high school senior's first semester is sufficient to qualify for RISE placement as long as the below items are satisfied.), or - Has earned appropriate developmental course credit within the last 10 years, or has successfully completed a college-level English or Math course, or - Taken the ACT or SAT and met the minimum scorerequirements. - Has completed an eligible placement test within the last 10 years, or - Has earned an Associate or Bachelor's degree from a regionally accredited institution. - Completed the GED since 1/1/14 and have a score of 165 or higher on all areas, or taken the HiSET with a score of 15 or higher on all areas and 4 or higher on essay.
+- 1. Beginning fall 2025, all Haywood Community College applicants will be evaluated under the Haywood Community College Gateway Course Placement Guide.
+The Haywood Community College Gateway Course Placement Guide is designed to place students into program's gateway math and English based on the following criteria: - Graduated from a US High School (Submission of official transcripts from a high school senior's first semester is sufficient to qualify for placement as long as the below items are satisfied.), or - Has earned appropriate developmental course credit within the last, or has successfully completed a college-level English or Math course, or - Taken the ACT or SAT and met the minimum scorerequirements. - Has completed an eligible placement test, or - Has earned an Associate or Bachelor's degree from a regionally accredited institution. - Completed the GED since 1/1/14 and have a score of 165 or higher on all areas, or taken the HiSET with a score of 15 or higher on all areas and 4 or higher on essay.